ecohen1125/Project04-Platformer/README.md

 Changed the graphics of the level and background

+Created one big level with a background and a challenge to get to the end of it

+Added a health system that ends the game if you run out of life (start with 3)

 Created a player and implemented new graphics with animations

 Created 3 enemy types: one that charges at the player when they are close, one that starts jumping towards the player when they are close, and one that walks between two walls

+Added background music

+There are coins around the level that add to the player's score.
+Killing an enemy also adds to the score

 ## References